Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 #2 Phuket: Kamala Beach

-Kamala restaurants sit at the top of the sand and line the busy street that runs parallel to the shore.
-Café Del Mar on the north end of the beach provides a bit of fun nightlife on the seafront, otherwise it’s relatively quiet at night.
+Restaurants sit at the top of the sand and line the street that runs parallel to the shore.
+A few clubs on the north end of the beach provide a bit of nightlife, otherwise it’s relatively chill in the evening.

-What We Did: Kamala Beach is one of those places where you can really just kick back and relax – which is exactly what we did.
 On the days when the swells were big, we headed into the sea with body boards.
-The long stretch of sand is perfect for beach walks – and we never missed an amazing Kamala Beach sunset!
+The long stretch of sand is perfect for beach walks and we relished the amazing Kamala Beach sunsets!

 Find our recommended Restaurants in Kamala Beach!